wp-headless/fetch/README.md

 We endevour to release other transport layers for [superagent](https://github.com/visionmedia/superagent) and [ky](https://github.com/sindresorhus/ky) in the future.
 We would love community contributions!

+## Examples

+Examples of usage in a real world application can be found in the `examples` folder.

 ## Thanks

 <a href="https://browserstack.com"><img src="https://beam-wordpress-legacy.s3-ap-southeast-2.amazonaws.com/Browserstack-logo2.png" width="150" alt="BrowserStack Logo"></a>